ubcecon/comet-open/econ490-stata/README.md

 ---

 This repository presents a set of lectures on econometric analysis for an ECON490 project at UBC.
-The programming language of choice is Stata.
+The programming language of choice is Stata which is available for free to UBC students in the Faculty of Arts.

 ## Stata Basics